mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 https://resolver.example.com/filtering-incidents/abc123
 ~~~

-from which a document (in the format described in {{format}}) explaining the details of the filtering incident can be retrieved:
+from which the application can retrieve a document (in the format described in {{format}}) explaining the details of the filtering incident (in this case, for an English-speaking user):

 ~~~ http-message
 GET /filtering-incidents/abc123 HTTP/1.1